 - Store in a cool, dry place, away from direct light and heat.

 - Throw away the container after you have finished the course of treatment, even if there is some gel left.
 Never keep opened tubes to use later.

 Important information about all medicines

 Ganciclovir eye gel is for use in your eyes only.
-If someone swallows some of it, go to the accident and emergency department of your local hospital.
-Take the container with you, even if it is empty.
+If someone swallows some of it by accident, contact the accident and emergency department of your local hospital for advice.

-If you buy any medicines, always check with a pharmacist that they are safe to take with your other medicines.
+If you buy any medicines, always check with a pharmacist that they are safe to take with your prescribed medicines.